Submit your proposal to be a presenter at the industry’s

-The Workshop on Synchronization and Timing Systems (WSTS) is approaching 30 years of bringing together leading experts to discuss the latest timing and synchronization topics.
+For almost 30 years, the Workshop on Synchronization and Timing Systems (WSTS) has brought together leading experts to discuss the latest timing and synchronization topics.
 Over this period, time synchronization has evolved from a niche application to an underpinning technology across Power, Telecommunication, Finance and many other industries and applications.

-WSTS has tracked and helped the evolution of precision timing over these decades.
-This has allowed experts to meet and offers the opportunity to explore cross-industry innovation, as an array of timing technologies become increasingly essential to many sectors.
+WSTS has tracked and progressed the evolution of precision timing over these decades.
+The event has allowed experts to meet and offers the opportunity to explore cross-industry innovation, as an array of timing technologies becomes increasingly essential to many sectors.

 Presenting at this event positions your ideas in front of the top professionals in the timing and sync community.
 Please submit your abstract today to have your concepts considered.

 As you submit an abstract, you will find that we are inviting two different formats: Talks and Posters.
 For both formats, topics are suggested that discuss the need for timing, methods of delivering timing, experience from the field, or methods of measurement and validation.
 Other topics are welcome that discuss the latest timing and synchronization topics.

 All Talks to the Workshop should address the interests of a significant portion of the audience.
 These presentations are generally 20 minutes long with questions taken afterward for a group of talks.